 If you want more than a snack try bakso, it’s a meatball soup and is one of the best street-food dishes to go for if you’re looking for a meal.
 What the meat is that makes up the meatballs isn’t entirely clear but try not to think about that!
 They are delicious and are loved across the whole country.
 If you’re looking to make it a proper meal than make sure you ask for Mie Bakso as this comes with noodles.

 It’s most commonly found in Central Java and that’s where you’ll get the best bakso.
-However, any street food area in Indonesia is likely to serve it.
+However, any street food area in Indonesia is likely to serve it and it’s great value if you are travelling Indonesia on a budget!

 One of the street-food dishes that’s become hard to find is kerak telor and if you do spot a stand selling it you should definitely buy some, we love it.
 It’s an omelette style dish made of up of egg and rice, topped with fried shallots and shrimp on top.